imsubst4nce/greek_plus_plus_compiler/README.md

 # Metafrastes
-This is the repository for the course of "Metafrastes" and the files contained are all relevant to the course and its project.
+This is the repository for the course of "Metafrastes" and the files contained are all relevant to the course and its project